h2non/videoshow/README.md

 #### Video options

-You can define any of the methods allowed by [fluent-ffmpeg][ffmpeg-api]
+You can define as option any method name allowed by [fluent-ffmpeg][ffmpeg-api]

 Default options are:
 ```js